Transverse spectral instability in generalized Kadomtsev-Petviashvili equation: Proof of main results and applications

-\begin{theorem} Assume that small amplitude periodic traveling waves \eqref{e:expptw} of \eqref{e:gkp} are spectrally stable in $L^2(\mathbb T)$ as a solution of the corresponding $y$-independent one-dimensional equation.
-Then, for any $a$ sufficiently small, $k>0$, and $m$ satisfying Hypotheses~\ref{h:m}, periodic traveling waves \eqref{e:expptw} of \eqref{e:gkp} are transversely stable with respect to two-dimensional perturbations which are periodic in the direction of propagation of the wave and of \begin{enumerate} \item finite or short wavelength in the transverse direction if $\sigma$ and $m$ in \eqref{e:gkp} satisfy $(\sigma,m)=\oneu$ or $\mind$. \item long wavelength in the transverse direction if $\sigma$ and $m$ in \eqref{e:gkp} satisfy $(\sigma,m)=\oned$ or $\minu$. \end{enumerate}
+We shall prove theorem \ref{t:2} and \ref{t:1} by using all the results obtained in Sections~\ref{sec:perperturb} and ~\ref{sec:nonperperturb}. \begin{proof}[\underline{Proof of Theorem \ref{t:2}}] We have assumed that $2\pi/k$-periodic traveling wave solution $u(x,y,t)=w(k(x-ct))$ of \eqref{e:gkp} is a stable solution of the one-dimensional equation \eqref{e:gW} where $w$ and $c$ are as in \eqref{e:expptw}.
+Lemma \ref{lem1} says that the spectrum of $\mathcal A_a(\ell)$ is purely imaginary if $(\sigma,m)$ is $\oneu$ or $\mind$ for all $|\ell|>\ell_a>0$, which implies that the small amplitude periodic traveling waves \eqref{e:expptw} of \eqref{e:gkp} are transversely stable with respect to two-dimensional perturbations which are periodic in the direction of propagation of the wave and of finite or short wavelength in the transverse direction if $\sigma$ and $m$ in \eqref{e:gkp} satisfy $(\sigma,m)=\oneu$ or $\mind$.
+Lemma \ref{lem:long} says that the spectrum of $\mathcal A_a(\ell)$ is purely imaginary if $(\sigma,m)$ is $\oned$ or $\minu$ for all $|\ell|<|\ell^\ast_a|$, which implies that the small amplitude periodic traveling waves \eqref{e:expptw} of \eqref{e:gkp} are transversely stable with respect to two-dimensional perturbations which are periodic in the direction of propagation of the wave and of long wavelength in the transverse direction if $\sigma$ and $m$ in \eqref{e:gkp} satisfy $(\sigma,m)=\oned$ or $\minu$. \end{proof}